Secure CheckoutPersonal information is secured with SSL technology.

 Assistant Professor, Department of Pharmaceutics, Lovely Institute of Technology (Pharmacy), Lovely Professional University, Phagwara, (Punjab), India

 Dr. Prashant Kesharwani is currently working as Assistant Professor, Department of Pharmaceutics, School of Pharmaceutical Education and Research, Jamia Hamdard, New Delhi, India.
 He received his doctoral degree in Pharmaceutical Sciences from the Dr H.S.
 Gour University (Sagar, India) with Prof N.K Jain’s group.
 He is a recipient of several internationally acclaimed awards viz “Ramanujan Fellowship, DST, India-2017”, “Excellence Research Award-2014”, “Young Innovator Award (Gold medal)-2012”, “International Travel Award/Grant from DST (New Delhi), and INSA (CCSTDS, Chennai)-2012”.
 He has received ICMR Senior Research Fellowship (in PhD) and AICTE Junior Research Fellowship (in M. Pharm.).
 After his doctorate, he worked as postdoctoral fellows in the Wayne State University, Detroit (Michigan, USA).
 Dr. Kesharwani subsequently joined the School of Pharmacy, International Medical University (Malaysia) as lecturer in Pharmaceutical Technology.
 Subsequently he joined Central Drug Research Institute (CDRI), Lucknow as Ramanujan Fellow.
 An overarching goal of his current research is the development of nano-engineered drug delivery systems for cancer through with prime focus on dendrimer and polymeric nanomicelles mediated drug delivery systems.
-Dr. Kesharwani is a co-author on more than 110 publications in high impact factor international journals and 3 international books with total citations of more than 3000 (h index is 26 and i-10 index is 59 as per Google Scholar).
+Dr. Kesharwani is a co-author on more than 120 publications in high impact factor international journals and 4 international books with total citations of more than 3300 (h index is 27 and i-10 index is 65 as per Google Scholar).